Shou Sugi Ban: Japanese Wood Preservation Is A Hit In The US

 Even if you are a foot away from the wood, you want to keep the flame short.
 The short flame will give a more even and easier to control burn.
 Long flames are difficult to control and could leave you with accidents.

-If you want a rough, rustic look then go ahead and leave the wood as it is after you burn it.
-But if you want a softer look that is even better protected, then apply a drying oil such as linseed or tung oil.
+If you want a rough, rustic look then don’t do anything to your wood surface after you burn it.
+For a softer look that offers better protection, apply a linseed or tung oil.

 The oils will give your wood surface a shiny glow and better protection.
 You should only have to reapply the oil once every ten years.

 What Are The Benefits Of Charred Timber Cladding?

 Black burnt wood cladding doesn’t require the use of chemicals.
 After the wood is charred, it’s protected from wood rot and insects.
 Charred wood cladding will last a lifetime and also doesn’t require you to apply added layers of protection.

 How Much Does Shou Sugi Ban Siding Cost?